National Leadership Programmes

 How to take part

-Go directly to the NHS Leadership Academy website where all the details of the individual programmes are available together with details on how to apply.
+Go directly to the NHS Leadership Academy website where all the details of the individual programmes are available, together with details on how to apply.
+Download the Programmes 2017 flyer below for basic information on each programme.

-The Nye Bevan programme has been specifically designed to develop senior leaders.
-It’s been shown to accelerate individuals into executive roles, helping them perform better at board level.
+The Nye Bevan programme has been shown to increase individuals’ progression into executive roles by helping them perform better at board level.

 Ready Now is a programme for aspiring BME (Black Minority Ethnic) senior leaders, looking to make their next move or take place on the board.
 Successful applicants will already have leadership experience as the programme is designed for leaders from under-represented groups that want to become senior leaders in the health or social care system.